 Carousel posts have been a feature for a while on Instagram.
 If you post more than one photo at a time, that post is a carousel post.
 You can include up to ten photos/videos on a post, and depending on the product you are selling or how you want to engage with your audience, carousel posts can force people to look through each slide and spend more time than average on that post.
 This can show Instagram that the post is more interesting than usual, and potentially boost it to a larger audience.

-Consider showing individual videos for each part of your process, doing informative slides with text, or do closeups and wide shots of a new piece of art you just created.
+Consider showing individual videos for each part of your process, doing informative slides with text, or doing closeups and wide shots of a new piece of art you just created.